sleak-lbl/weekly-emails/items/powermaint.md

 anticipate that Cori will become available again to users during the afternoon of Monday, July 12.

-Likewise, we plan to take the **HPSS Archive system down in the afternoon on Friday, July 9, and return it to service on Monday, July 12.**
+Likewise, we plan to take the **HPSS Archive system down in the morning on Friday, July 9, and return it to service on Monday, July 12.**

 We aim to keep $HOME and CFS filesystems and auxiliary services including Iris,